 Simply put, a dental implant is a prosthetic tooth root.
+It is a small metal post that is somewhat screw shaped.
 In most cases, they are constructed out of surgical-grade titanium — the same material used for artificial joints.
 Implants are inserted into the jawbone during a minimally invasive surgical procedure.
 Then, over the course of a few months, they bond with the tissue around them in a process known as osseointegration.
+This replaces the missing tooth roots and creates a strong, natural foundation for the replacement tooth or teeth.
 After that, they get “restored” when a crown, bridge, or denture is placed on top of them.

 Dental implants offer a broad range of advantages and are superior to other tooth replacement options in a number of ways.
 Implants are: